larryhastings/big/README.md

 "Unicode object" behaves as if they are.
 So I'd say this is a bug;
 Python's Unicode object should implement what the Unicode standard says.

-> It seems that the C library used by GCC and clang on my laptop
+> It seems that the C library used by GCC and clang on my workstation
 > agree.
 I wrote a quick C program to print out what characters
 > are and aren't whitespace, according to the C function isspace().
 > It seems the C library agrees with Unicode: it doesn't consider